sayakaakioka/rclp9/README.md

 Launch the Processing IDE and open one of the example sketches (e.g., `MinimalPublisher` or `TimerExample`).

+By default, the build task copies the required ROS2 shared libraries into `libs/ros` to make the JNI tests reporoducible.
+If you prefer to use the system-wide ROS2 installation, you can disable this sync task and set `LD_LIBRARY_PATH` to `/opt/ros/<distro>/lib` instead.

 ## License

 This project is licensed under the [MIT License](https://img.shields.io/badge/License-MIT-blue.svg)